Pitch Lake: Geology

 The regional geology of southern Trinidad consists of a trend of ridges, anticlines with shale diapiric cores, and sedimentary volcanoes.
 According to Woodside, "host muds and/or shales become over pressured and under compacted in relation to the surrounding sediments...mud or shale diapirs or mud volcanoes result because of the unstable semi-fluid nature of the methane-charged, undercompacted shales/muds."
 The mud volcanoes are aligned along east-northeast parallel trends.
 Woodside goes on to say, "The Asphalt Lake at Brighton represents a different kind of sedimentary volcanism in which gas and oil are acting on asphalt mixed with clay.
 This asphalt lake cuts across Miocene/Pliocene formations overlying a complicated thrust structure."

 The first wells were drilled into Pitch Lake oil seeps in 1866.
 Kerosene was distilled from the pitch in the lake from 1860 to 1865.
 The Guayaguayare No. 3 well was drilled in 1903, but the first commercial well was drilled at the west end of the lake in 1903.
 Oil was then discovered in Point Fortin-Perrylands area, and in 1911, the Tabaquite Field was discovered.
 The Forest Reserve Field was discovered in 1914 and the Penal Field in 1941.
 The first offshore well was drilled in 1954 at Soldado.

 Microbiology

 Evidence of an active microbiological ecosystem in Pitch Lake has been reported.
 The microbial diversity was found to be unique when compared to microbial communities analyzed at other hydrocarbon-rich environments, including La Brea tar pits in California, and an oil well and a mud volcano in Trinidad and Tobago.
 Archaeal and bacterial communities co-exist, with novel species having been discovered from Pitch Lake samples.
 Researchers have also observed novel fungal life forms which can grow on the available asphaltenes as a sole carbon and energy source.
+The microbiological activity is accompanied by a stronger evolution of gas consisting principally of methane with a considerable proportion of carbon dioxide, and which also contains hydrogen sulphide.